pprabhakaran/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project

-Contains code that produces averages_data.txt
+run_analysis.R is the output code that produces the output averages_data.txt.